lukasjoc/lukasjoc/content/reading.md

 Atlas Shrugged \
 Permutation City \
 Description of the Voynich MS \
-A Field Guide to Critical Thinking
+A Field Guide to Critical Thinking \
+Escape from the ivory tower: the Haskell journey